• Home

 Flatten and cinch both ends.

-Attach the feathers to the back side of the body.
+Sew the tail to the bottom/back of the body.

 Cast off